-The landscaped gardens and sunny courtyard area at The Bell at Sapperton is a relaxing space to enjoy the delicious menu and extensive drinks selection on offer at the gastropub situated in a charming spot near Cirencester.
+The landscaped gardens and sunny courtyard area at The Bell at Sapperton is a relaxing space to enjoy a delicious menu and extensive drinks selection on offer at the gastropub, near Cirencester.

 The rear gardens of The Black Horse Inn in Amberley boast panoramic views of the Nailsworth Valley, offering a picturesque setting for a laidback summer socialising in the sun.

-While The Rising Sun on Cleeve Hill boasts a fairly small, sloping beer garden, with benches at a real premium on sunny evenings, pubgoers are treated to some of the very best views in the county.
+While The Rising Sun on Cleeve Hill boasts a fairly small, sloping beer garden, and benches can be a real premium on sunny evenings, pubgoers are treated to some of the very best views in the county.

 The Royal Hop Pole in Tewkesbury is an impressive union of historic buildings from the 15th and 18th centuries, with a riverside garden for visitors to soak up the sunshine over a pint or good value meal.

-Perhaps one of the most picturesque riverside locations along the Thames, The Riverside Lechlade boasts an excellent range of pub food, stunning accommodation and fantastic views for all of its visitors and their furry friends.
+Perhaps one of the most picturesque riverside locations along the Thames, The Riverside Lechlade boasts an excellent range of pub food and fantastic views for all of its visitors and their furry friends.

 The Inn at Fossebridge is a charming country pub, near Cirencester, that boasts a picturesque hidden garden that’s ideal for alfresco socialising.
 The spacious four-acre riverside garden has plenty of tables and parasols and makes a delightful setting for dinner on balmy summer evenings.

 Why let kids have all the fun?
 SoGlos has rounded up 17 of the best days out for adults in Gloucestershire.
 So, gather your...